lightstep/terraform-provider-lightstep/docs/resources/webhook_destination.md

 # lightstep_webhook_destination (Resource)

-Provides a (Lightstep Webhook Alert Destination)[https://api-docs.lightstep.com/reference/postdestinationid].
+Provides a [Lightstep Webhook Alert Destination](https://api-docs.lightstep.com/reference/postdestinationid).
 This can be used to create and manage Lightstep Webhook Alert Destinations.

 ```hcl
 resource "lightstep_webhook_destination" "webhook" {